Failed Hollow Earth Utopia

 Cyrus Teed was a nut who believed that we lived on the inside of the Earth.

 The last four survivors deeded the property to Florida in 1961.
-Its few remaining buildings are maintained as a state park, and its highlight is a "Tootsie Pop" model of the inside-out world as conceived by Teed.
+Its few remaining buildings are maintained as a state park, and its highlight is the rectilineator, a model of the inside-out world as conceived by Teed.

 Ten million people probably do live in this region now, although theirs is a utopia of strip malls, golf courses, and million-dollar homes.